 Make the transfer election on the seller’s return

-Buyer claims the credit on its return
+Buyer claims the transferred credit on its return

 Quick checklist (starter)

-3) Common deal questions (educational)
+4) Common deal questions (educational)

 Can a seller transfer only part of a credit?